 13. State of Decay

-State of Decay from Undead Labs made surviving a zombie invasion a job, but in a fun way.
+While State of Decay certainly took a unique approach to the zombie apocalypse, turning it into a job actually made the apocalypse fun.
 The ambitious open world game melded numerous genres together.
 There was outpost and base building similar to city management games, along with resource management seen in modern RPGs.
 The encounters with zombies could be faced head on like action games or more methodically like stealth games.

 - The best Xbox 360 games of all time